 Great Source of Dietary Fiber

 Seriously, the fiber content in bladderwrack is significant.5 And I’m sure you know a high fiber diet could help relieve constipation and add bulk to stool, making the digestive process easier on your gut and ensuring better nutrient absorption.
+Speaking of that most taboo subject, learn what dark green poop means if you dare.

 Supports Eye Health